 Nope.
-Our content here will continue as normal, a few new essays per week from Joshua & Ryan, unchanged but ever-evolving, just like us—just like you.
+Our content here will continue as normal, new essays each week from Joshua & Ryan, unchanged but ever-evolving, just like us—just like you.
 So make sure you subscribe via email (always free) if you don’t want to miss anything.
-Similarly, Ryan will continue mentoring five new clients per month, and Joshua will continue to teach his once-a-quarter online writing class.
+Similarly, Ryan will continue mentoring five new clients per month, and Joshua will continue to teach his online writing class.

-We aren’t going anywhere; we’re simply building atop our sturdy foundation.
+We aren’t going anywhere; we’re simply building atop a sturdy foundation.
 Buckle up.
 It’s going to be an exciting six months.

 If you find value in The Minimalists, consider donating a dollar.